KieronH90/KieronH90.github.io/_posts/25-07-19 Machine Learning.md

 My initial post focused on the Postmasters' Scandal, highlighting the Horizon IT system's flaws and the Post Office's institutional failures as a potent cautionary tale for the Fourth Industrial Revolution.
 I argued that "blind faith" in technology, despite clear inaccuracies, led to severe human, economic, and reputational costs, underscoring the urgent need for human oversight and ethical frameworks (Wallis, 2021).

 ![My logo](/assets/images/initialpost.png)

 My peer's responses broadened this perspective.
 Responding to Naveed on the T-Mobile data breach, I emphasized foundational cybersecurity best practices (e.g., network segmentation) and introduced cyber resilience, noting that repeated breaches indicated deeper cultural issues.
-I also considered regulatory steps to enforce Industry 5.0 principles (BCI, 2025).
-For Mark's post on the Hillel Yaffe Medical Center ransomware attack, I reinforced Industry 5.0's human-centricity and resilience.
 I expanded on proactive resilience strategies (e.g., human training) and linked the incident to ethical AI deployment in healthcare, stressing transparency and oversight (Lim et al., 2023).

 ![My logo](/assets/images/naveedresponse.png)
 ![My logo](/assets/images/markresponse.png)